Academic Advising

 All students who are still completing the major’s basic program, students with a GPA below 2.5, university athletes, and students in their first semester assigned to a Faculty Advisor must meet with their advisor before they can register for upcoming courses.

-Terps who do not meet this criteria may not be required to meet with their Assigned Advisor, but are encouraged to do so.
+Terps who do not meet these criteria may not be required to meet with their Academic Advisor, but are encouraged to do so.